Automattic/jetpack/readme.txt

 * Synchronization process: do not synchronize specific post meta data added by Postman or WP RSS Mutli Importer to avoid performance issues during the sync process. #6514
 * VideoPress: avoid conflicts with plugins adding the core Video upload library to the post editor. #6525
 * Widget Visibility: replace text labels with × and + icons to improve usability on smaller devices. #3406
+* General: remove deprecated compatibility code for older versions of WordPress. #6337, #6383

 **Bug Fixes**